Chart Color Schemes

 Tuncurry is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Tuncurry, as per the 2016 Census, had a cultural diversity level below average.
-Its population comprised 88.9% born in Australia, with 92.3% being citizens and 96.5% speaking English only at home.
-Christianity was the predominant religion, accounting for 64.6%, compared to 58.5% across Rest of NSW.
+Tuncurry, as per the census data from 2nd August 2016, exhibited a lower than average cultural diversity.
+The population born in Australia constituted 88.9%, with 92.3% being citizens and 96.5% speaking English only at home.
+Christianity was the dominant religion, accounting for 64.6% of Tuncurry's population, compared to 58.5% across the rest of NSW.

 Frequently Asked Questions - Diversity